Go to the top of the page

 Our daily lives and economic activities are dependent on the benefits of nature (ecosystem services).
 The benefits of nature are supported by a stock of natural capital, and business models that consider the sustainability of natural capital support the sustainability of the society as a whole, including the business itself.

-Recognizing the importance of such nature, the JAL Group aims to achieve no net loss of biodiversity by 2030 by identifying priority areas of biodiversity conservation and working to conserve them while monitoring progress toward the set targets.
-We also aim to achieve no gross deforestation by 2050 and create a net positive impact for a society that coexists in harmony with nature.
+Recognizing the importance of such nature, the JAL Group commits to achieve no net loss of biodiversity by 2030 by identifying priority areas of biodiversity conservation and working to conserve them while monitoring progress toward the set targets.
+JAL also commits to achieve no gross deforestation by 2050 and create a net positive impact on biodiversity for a society that coexists in harmony with nature (Nature Positive).

 In order to do this, together with our suppliers, customers, and other stakeholders, we hereby promise the following;